rcaos/TVToday/README.md

 TVShows iOS app built with RxSwift, using the [TMDb API](https://www.themoviedb.org/).

 ## What I'm working on
-15 March, 2022
+March, 2022
-* [ ] Migrate from RxDataSources to UICollectionViewDiffableDataSource
+* [x] Migrate from RxDataSources to UICollectionViewDiffableDataSource
 * [ ] Migrate from RxSwift to Combine

 ## Built with
 - Swift 5
-- RxSwift, RxDataSources
+- RxSwift
 - Clean + Modular Architecture
 - Cordinator Pattern.
 - MVVM